How B2Bs Can Make Their Content Marketing Perform Better

 How B2Bs Are Doing Content Marketing

 I am going to start with some interesting facts before giving you my thoughts.
-Content Marketing Institute’s 11th Annual B2B Content Marketing Benchmarks, Budgets, and Trends report reveals a lot when it comes to content marketing and SEO opportunities.
+Content Marketing Institute’s 11th Annual B2B Content Marketing Benchmarks, Budgets, and Trends report reveals a lot regarding content marketing and SEO opportunities.

 In looking at the data in the report, we see that online content falls into the top activities of a content marketing program.
 Creating articles was the No. 1 type of content tactic.
 And posting it on a B2B company’s blog or website was among the top three channels.